MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 4 - Display contacts**

 The user will have the option to search for a single contact to display or to display the entire database.
 If the user wants to search for a contact they are prompted to enter a first name.
 If that name results in no contacts, they are prompted to search for another contact or they are returned to the home menu.
 If the contact or contacts are found, they are dispayed in a table by calling the `display_table()` function and the user is prompted to search for another contact or return to the home menu.
-The

 ```py
 #if contact is found iterate through dict to display contact information